CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-minirule-conditions.md

 # REST API: POST minirule condition

-A method to add conditions for a minirule.
+A method to add a condition for a minirule.
 It is called by sending an HTTP POST request to the following URL:

 `https://api.copernica.com/v2/minirule/$id/conditions?access_token=xxxx`